This post may contain affiliate or sponsored links. Please read our disclosure policy.

-- Taco meat (recipe below) – You could also provide Crispy Carnitas or Cilantro Lime Chicken, if you want to have options.
+- Taco meat (recipe below) – Aside from the standard ground beef Taco Meat, you could also provide Crispy Carnitas, Shredded Beef Tacos, Southwest Chicken, and/or Cilantro Lime Chicken, if you want to have options.

-- Taco shells (soft or hard) – If you have a gluten-free eater, provide corn tortillas or gluten-free tortillas.
+- Taco shells (soft and/or hard) – If you have a gluten-free eater, provide corn tortillas or gluten-free tortillas.

 - Chopped iceberg or green leaf lettuce